agiliq/djenofdjango/src/source/chapter3.rst

     * ``django.views.generic.list_detail.object_detail``

-Our workflow for this app would be
+Our work flow for this app would be

     * sketch the models